SAP technical upgrade

 How do you know if you should consider an SAP Re-Implementation?

-Probably the first sign you might be a good candidate for an is if you have an army of SAP support staff.
+Probably the first sign you might be a good candidate for an SAP reimplementation is if you have an army of SAP support staff.
 Some of the obvious indications you should consider a reimplementation rather than a technical upgrade include the following:

 • Your business probably has a massive IT department that looks more like a full-employment program for SAP skills.